 Both platforms are quite mature at this stage, having existed for more than a decade.
 That means both have amassed comprehensive feature sets, and there's very little one can do that the other cannot.
 Still, however, each has its advantages, and there are reasons you might want to choose one over the other.

 Pitting iPhone vs. Android, we take a look at the respective strengths of each mobile platform, so you can pick the right one for you the next time you buy a smartphone.
+If you want to see the current flagships for Android and iOS, be sure to check out our iPhone 12 vs. Pixel 5 face-off.

 iPhone vs Android: Why iPhone is better